Jess Asato

-Jessica Redmond-Withey Asato (born 30 April 1981) is a British Labour Party politician who has been the Member of Parliament (MP) for Lowestoft since 2024.
+Jessica Redmond-Withey Asato (born 30 April 1981) is an American-born British Labour Party politician who has been the Member of Parliament (MP) for Lowestoft since 2024.
 She was a member of Islington Borough Council from 2010 to 2013.

 Early life

-Asato is a quarter Japanese and has family in Hawaii.
-She grew up in the Gorleston-on-Sea area of Great Yarmouth and the nearby Norfolk village of Rollesby where she lived with and cared for her grandmother, who had serious health problems, and went to Flegg High School in Great Yarmouth.
+Asato was born on 30 April 1981 in Palo Alto, California.
+She has mixed heritage with one of her grandparents being Japanese and having family in Hawaii.
+She grew up in the Gorleston-on-Sea area of Great Yarmouth and the nearby Norfolk village of Rollesby where she lived with and cared for her grandmother who had serious health problems.

+Asato attended Flegg High School close to the village of Martham, to the north-west of Great Yarmouth.
 When she was 16 in 1997, she moved from Norfolk to live with her mother in London and went to Francis Holland School, an all-girls private school.
 She was a keen debater at Sixth Form level, reaching the semi-finals of the Oxford Union schools' debate competition.
 Asato studied at Trinity Hall, Cambridge, where she graduated with a degree in law.